 For most customers I do not recommend the bypass valve, see details below.
 You can make a Paypal payment to email@example.com and include a message with Manual bypass valve.

-If you want to use a credit card, I will send you a Paypal invoice, no Paypal account is needed.
+If you want to use a credit card, I will send you a Paypal invoice, a Paypal account is not required.
 Just let me know with an email to firstname.lastname@example.org.

 USPS Priority Mail will be used, so I will need your mailing address.